 Hilary Hamilton is overjoyed to be a part of the founding faculty at SLA-MS. After graduating from Swarthmore College with a BA in Educational Studies and English Literature, Hilary spent a semester student teaching with 4th graders at Samuel Powel Elementary.
 From there she went on to teach 4th and 5th graders at The Philadelphia School where she fell in love with an inquiry driven and project-based approach to learning.
-Now, she’s excited to be teaching 5th graders at SLA-MS where she hopes to help students develop their enthusiasm for learning as they ask questions, explore, and create.
-Hilary is currently working towards her MSEd in Reading, Writing, Literacy from the University of Pennsylvania.
-She lives in the Graduate Hospital neighborhood of Philadelphia but thoroughly enjoys using her bike, running shoes, and Septa tokens to spend time adventuring with friends across the city.
+Now, she’s excited to be teaching 5th & 6th graders at SLA-MS where she hopes to help students develop their enthusiasm for learning as they ask questions, explore, and create.
+Hilary recently completed her MSEd in Reading, Writing, Literacy and Reading Specialist Certificate from the University of Pennsylvania.
+She lives in the Brewerytown neighborhood of Philadelphia but thoroughly enjoys using her bike, running shoes, and Septa tokens to spend time adventuring with friends across the city.

-Nancy Ironside teaches STEM to 5th graders.
+Nancy Ironside teaches math to 5th & 6th graders.
 Born into a large, loving and chaotic family, she decided early on that she was well suited to be a middle school teacher.
-With education degrees from Westminster College and Temple University, Nancy has taught 4th, 6th, 7th & 8th graders in a variety of schools, both public and private.
-She strives to assist students as they develop their authentic voice through discussion, analytical thinking, creation, and digital media.
+With education degrees from Westminster College and Temple University, she has taught 4th, 5th, 6th, 7th & 8th graders in a variety of schools, both public and private.
+She strives to assist students as they develop their problem solving skills, for math and for life.
 Ms. Ironside believes that learning should be joyful and personalized.
 She lives with her two teenaged sons and their three-legged cat in Oreland and enjoys being outside, reading, swimming, singing and walking.

 Before becoming the founding Technology Coordinator at SLAMS, Meredith spent eighteen years teaching at an elementary school in New Jersey.
 She is a true computer geek, with a passion for STEM and Making.
 Meredith is a Google For Education Certified Teacher, and a Google For Education Certified Trainer.
 She presents nationally for the Bureau of Education & Research, and is a sought after speaker for both educational technology and STEM topics.
 She has been a speaker at the ISTE Conference, National Maker Faire, World Maker Faire, and many other conferences and events.
 At SLAMS, she is sharing her love of both technology and STEM with her students along with her motto: If you’re not making a mess, you’re not doing it right!
 When she is not teaching or presenting, Meredith spends her time reading ridiculous amounts of books, kayaking the creeks and rivers of NJ, and hanging out with Maker-geek friends.
 She lives with two lazy dogs, the world’s least-intelligent cat, and two evil Bengals.
 She is extremely excited to be a part of the SLAMS family.
 You can follow her education adventures on her blog, Tech For Teachers, find her on Twitter, or email her.